 Any auto accident is potentially devastating, but motorcycle accidents are frequently particularly catastrophic.
 As a result, it is very important that motorcycle drivers and riders observe all the safety measures they can, and obey traffic laws.
 The risk of an accident is always real, even for the most safety-conscious motorcyclist, but observing all the appropriate safety practices and following the laws on the road can minimize your likelihood of being involved in a motorcycle crash – and, should one occur, maximize your chances of survival.

-If you or a loved one has been involved in a motorcycle accident, don’t wait until you are entirely overwhelmed to contact a motorcycle accident lawyer in Sandy Springs, GA.
-The motorcycle accident attorneys here at the The Weinstein Firm handle a large number of motorcycle accident cases every year.
+If you or a loved one has been involved in a motorcycle accident, don’t wait until you are entirely overwhelmed to contact a motorcycle accident lawyer.
+The motorcycle accident attorneys here at The Weinstein Firm handle a large number of motorcycle accident cases every year.
 We will provide you with a free consultation and listen to the details of your case, advise you as to the potential routes forward, and let you know how much compensation you may recover from your case.
 Don’t try to handle your motorcycle accident case on your own.
-Call a motorcycle accident attorney at the The Weinstein Firm today.
+Call a motorcycle accident attorney at The Weinstein Firm today.